vatsjijj/Udin/README.md

 This is the fifth generation of the Udin programming language.

-The current version of Udin is `0.3.1`, a minor release that changes operators.
+The current version of Udin is `0.3.2`, a minor release that adds decorators.

 The `0.3.0` revision breaks pretty much *everything* from pre `0.3.0` and uses `mypy` for type checking.
 I'd love to implement a custom one in the future though.